aliabdi064/markeing_economteric_poroject/REPORT.md

 ## 5. Model Evaluation and Interpretation

 *   **R-squared and Adjusted R-squared:** The R-squared value of 0.897 indicates that approximately 89.7% of the variance in sales can be explained by the advertising spend on TV, Radio, and Newspaper.
-The adjusted R-squared is also very close to the R-squared, which means that the additional variables are adding value to the model.
 *   **F-statistic:** The F-statistic is very large (570.3) and the p-value is very close to zero, which means that the overall model is statistically significant.
 *   **Coefficients and p-values (t-test):**
-    *   **TV:** The coefficient for TV is 0.0458, and the p-value is very close to zero.
-This means that for every £1000 increase in TV advertising spend, sales are expected to increase by approximately 45.8 units, holding other variables constant.
+    *   **TV:** The coefficient for TV is 0.0458.
 This is a statistically significant relationship.
-    *   **Radio:** The coefficient for Radio is 0.1885, and the p-value is very close to zero.
-This means that for every £1000 increase in Radio advertising spend, sales are expected to increase by approximately 188.5 units, holding other variables constant.
+    *   **Radio:** The coefficient for Radio is 0.1885.
 This is a statistically significant relationship.
-    *   **Newspaper:** The coefficient for Newspaper is -0.0010, and the p-value is 0.860.
-This means that the relationship between Newspaper advertising spend and sales is not statistically significant.
-The coefficient is also very close to zero, which suggests that Newspaper advertising has a negligible impact on sales.
+    *   **Newspaper:** The coefficient for Newspaper is -0.0010.
+This relationship is not statistically significant.
 *   **Multicollinearity (VIF):** The VIF values for all variables are very low (all less than 2), which indicates that there is no significant multicollinearity in the model.

 ## 6. Budget Optimization

-We used the trained multiple linear regression model to find the optimal allocation of a £1000 budget across the three advertising channels to maximize sales.
+We used the trained multiple linear regression model to find the optimal allocation of a £1000 budget.
 The optimal budget allocation is:

 *   **TV:** £0.00
 *   **Radio:** £1000.00